 Skip to main content

-Two-Year Home Country Residence Requirement 212(e) for H, L, and Permanent Residence applicants
+Two-Year Home Country Residence Requirement 212(e) for H, L, K, and Permanent Residence applicants

 Visit the U.S. Department of State website for more information.